DdosSantosGomes/ProbTicTacToe/README.md

 ## Setup

 You need to install the Python ProbLog package from [here](https://dtai.cs.kuleuven.be/problog/tutorial/advanced/01_python_interface.html).
-On our MacBooks, this resulted in some errors, so we had to create it in a virtual environment and run our code in it.
+On our (Apple Silicon) MacBooks, this resulted in some errors, so we had to create it in a virtual environment and run our code in it.
 This is how we did it:
   - `python3 -m venv ~/.venv` in the root directory
   - `source ~/.venv/bin/activate`